Nitya020602/weatherApp/README.md

 ### Contributing
 If you'd like to contribute to this project, please follow these guidelines:

-Fork the repository.
+1.Fork the repository.

-1.Create a new branch (git checkout -b feature/your-feature-name).
+2.Create a new branch (git checkout -b feature/your-feature-name).

-2.Make your changes.
+3.Make your changes.

-3.Commit your changes (git commit -m 'Add your feature').
+4.Commit your changes (git commit -m 'Add your feature').

-4.Push to the branch (git push origin feature/your-feature-name).
+5.Push to the branch (git push origin feature/your-feature-name).

-5.Create a new pull request.
+6.Create a new pull request.

 ### License
 This project is licensed under the MIT License - see the LICENSE.md file for details.